gfxfundamentals/threejsfundamentals/threejs/lessons/threejs-lights.md

 scene.add(light);
 ```

-Let's also update the dat.GUI code to edit both colors
+Let's also update the lil-gui code to edit both colors

 ```js
 const gui = new GUI();